huggingface/optimum-habana/examples/language-modeling/README.md

     --gradient_checkpointing
 ```

-This takes about X minutes to train on a single HPU.
+This takes about 4 minutes to train on 8 HPUs.
 It reaches
-a score of ~X perplexity once fine-tuned on the dataset.
+a score of 21.7968 perplexity once fine-tuned on the dataset.

 <!-- ## RoBERTa/BERT/DistilBERT and masked language modeling